 – Rebecca

-Fall in Love with Creamy Marry Me Chicken Soup
+My Favorite Creamy Marry Me Chicken Soup!

 If you haven’t heard of the “marry me chicken” trend, the idea is that the dish is soooo irresistibly good that the person you make it for will want to marry you!
 If the key to your loved one’s heart is through their stomach, then marry me chicken is the key.